Nicolasbernard2000/smartcity_android/README.md

 # smartcity_android
-Application android
-This application has been made for the "Mobile application" lesson given at Henallux.
+This application has been made for the "Développement mobile" lesson given at Henallux.

 Theory teacher : SMAL Anne
 Laboratory professor : BEIREKDAR Abdo

-It was produced by
+Produced by
 * BERG Thibaut
 * BERNARD Nicolas